-This is a situation that Dalia Tourki, a trans woman from Tunisia who came to Montreal five years ago, knows all too well.
-Many trans migrants flee their home countries to escape persecution and come to Canada in search of a "safe haven," but for Tourki, her reality has been anything but safe.
-Not legally recognized as a woman, Tourki must develop a strategy to navigate the situation every time she needs to show a government-issued ID — to apply for housing, for example — since her name and gender presentation do not match the name and sex listed on the ID.
+This is a situation that a trans woman I spoke to, who came to Montreal from Tunisia five years ago, knows all too well.
+Many trans migrants flee their home countries to escape persecution and come to Canada in search of a "safe haven," but for this person, her reality has been anything but safe.
+Not legally recognized as a woman, she must develop a strategy to navigate the situation every time she needs to show a government-issued ID — to apply for housing, for example — since her name and gender presentation do not match the name and sex listed on the ID.

 "I didn't expect to come here and have to survive all over again," she says.
 "I still have my deadname [birth name] preventing me from finding a job; from finding a landlord who isn't transphobic.
 I've had doctors tell me that they don't treat patients like me."

-Tourki's situation is far from unique, yet trans experiences are not homogeneous and cannot be examined through a single lens.
-"When I apply for a job, there's the factor of being a migrant; I'm a visible minority plus the fact that I'm trans," says Tourki.
+This person's situation is far from unique, yet trans experiences are not homogeneous and cannot be examined through a single lens.
+"When I apply for a job, there's the factor of being a migrant; I'm a visible minority plus the fact that I'm trans," she says.